jckarter/clay/README.txt

 Clay compiler crawl.
 If you're building LLVM from source, configure it with "./configure --enable-optimized" for good performance.

+NOTE 2: The stock version of libclang included in LLVM 3.0 is missing some features necessary to build the bindgen tool.
+To build bindgen, a patch against the clang source is provided in tools/libclang.diff.

 Build Clay
 ----------